runtimerevolution/react-knowledge-base/managing-versions-and-packages.md

 It consists of three components: [the website](https://www.npmjs.com/) to manage various aspects of your npm experience, Command Line Interface (CLI) to interact with npm via the terminal, and registry to access an extensive public database of JavaScript software as well as publish your own.

-To install a package using NPM you can search for it in the website, select the package, for example the [`react`](https://www.npmjs.com/package/react) package, and run the install command.
+To install a package using NPM you can search for it on the website, select the package, for example, the [`react`](https://www.npmjs.com/package/react) package, and run the install command.

 ```
 npm install <package name>